Here's a look at the life of former Chinese President Jiang Zemin.

 Education: Shanghai Jiao Tong University, Electrical Engineering, 1947

-At the age of 13, was taken in by his late uncle's family as male heir to continue the Jiang Shangqing bloodline.
+At the age of 13, when an uncle, a Communist partisan, was killed in combat, Jiang's father gave his son to the uncle's family so they would have a male heir to continue the Jiang Shangqing bloodline.

 1946 - Joins the Chinese Communist Party (CCP).